anirudhSK/rocq_musings/README.md

 dune exec run_tests
 ```

+**Configure Git Repo**

+To prevent pushing old versions of the P4C compiler due to git not updating it, configure an automatic submodule update for this repo.
+`git config submodule.recurse true`

 // Apparently the vscoq language server needs to be
 // bumped up in version.
 Don't know why.
 But it still